aseichter2007/ClipboardConqueror/readme.md

 3. Kobold needs a model.
 I like GGUF because it is one file rather than a folder of mess.
    Here are my reccomendations 2/25/24:[OpenHermes 2.5 Mistral 7B 16K Context.GGUF](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-16k-GGUF)

-      ```
     OpenHermes-2.5-Mistral 7b 16k.gguf supports 16384 context.
     This is a decent few pages.
     If it seems slow reduce your context to 8k, if the problem persists, select a lower Quantization.

-      Most of my prompts are specifically tuned against OpenHermes 2.5 Mistral 7b.
-      The default prompts follow chatML format.
-      any chatML model should work great out of the box.
+    Most of my prompts are tuned against OpenHermes 2.5 Mistral 7b with chatML. any chatML model should work great out of the box.
     Psyfighter2 works pretty well too, though it doesn't nail the instructions as well being a storytelling model.
-      ```

-Finally, download Clipboard Conqueror from this repository.
+Finally, [download](https://github.com/aseichter2007/ClipboardConqueror/archive/refs/heads/main.zip) Clipboard Conqueror from this repository.

 windows:
 ---